Search: 4538 results

 They were about forty which had made this conspiration.

-But the son of Paul’s sister, hearing about their ambush, came and entered the barracks and reported it to Paul.
+But the son of Paul's sister heard about the ambush, so he came and got into the barracks and told Paul.

 So the commander dismissed the young man and instructed him, “Don’t tell anyone that you have informed me about this.”